anbox-cloud/discourse-docs/howto/manage/tls-for-appliance.md

     sudo snap install --classic certbot

-Before generating your certificate using `certbot`, stop the traefik service from listening on port 80 for the certificate creation:
+Before generating your certificate using `certbot`, stop the Traefik service from listening on port 80 for the certificate creation:

     sudo snap stop anbox-cloud-appliance.traefik